 Prior to entering any stage, they should obtain permission from Rally Control to proceed into the stage.

 They should also confirm if there are any other vehicles in the stage at this time.

-The Chief Timekeeper should ensure that any marshal that is to use the clock or timing equipment knows exact ly what they are doing and if necessary spend time reassuring the marshal on the operation of the equipment to ensure that the timing system is operated accurately for all cars.
-The Stage Commander should ensure that at least one member of the Timing Team is available when the Chief Timekeeper comes through for this purpose.
+The Chief Timekeeper should ensure that any marshal that is to use the clock or timing equipment knows exactly what they are doing and if necessary spend time reassuring the marshal on the operation of the equipment to ensure that the timing system is operated accurately for all cars.